Getting started¶

 Build the documentation¶

-For documentation, we use SPHINX.
-To build it, run the following:
+For documentation, we use Sphinx.
+To build it

 To create Unified Modeling Language diagrams, install pyreverse and graphviz, then run: